openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MachineNetwork is the list of IP address pools for machines.</p>
+<p>machineNetwork is the list of IP address pools for machines.
+This might be used among other things to generate appropriate networking security groups in some clouds providers.
+Currently only one entry or two for dual stack is supported.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>